-A typical overpass bridge (A01-TE20) of the Attiki Odos Motorway has been selected.
-Besides its simplicity, the selected bridge system is representative of about 30% of the bridges of the specific motorway, and is also considered quite common for other metropolitan motorways in the world.
-As shown in Fig. 1a, the selected system is a symmetric 3-span bridge with a continuous pre-stressed concrete box-girder deck, supported on two reinforced concrete (RC) cylindrical piers of diameter d = 2 m and height h = 8.8 m.
+A common case of bridge (A01-TE20) encountered in the Attiki Odos Motorway is examined herein as an illustrative example.
+The selected bridge system is representative of about 30% of the bridges of the specific motorway, and is also considered quite common for other metropolitan motorways in the world.
+As shown in Figure 1, the selected system is a symmetric 3-span bridge with a continuous pre-stressed concrete box-girder deck, supported on two reinforced concrete (RC) cylindrical piers of diameter d = 2 m and height h = 8.8 m.